williameliel/stripe_elements_react_redux/README.md

 # Stripe Elements with React/Redux

-A react-redux wrapper to stripe elements.
-It takes the validated stripe element and save it into the global app redux state.
+A react-redux demo wrapper for stripe elements.
+It takes the stripe element object and save it into the global app redux state.